Kotlin/kotlinx.serialization/docs-website/topics/create-custom-serializers.md

 {kotlin-runnable="true"}

 While using the array representation isn't conventional in JSON, it can reduce the size of serialized data when used with a `ByteArray` and a binary format.

-For more information on how non-JSON serialization formats treat arrays, see [Alternative and custom serialization formats](alternative-serialization-formats.md).
+> For more information on how non-JSON serialization formats treat arrays, see [Alternative and custom serialization formats](alternative-serialization-formats.md).
+>
+{style="tip"}

 ### Serialize classes with a surrogate class

 You can use a _surrogate class_ when you want to change how a class is serialized without modifying the original class or [creating a composite serializer](#create-a-custom-composite-serializer).
 A surrogate class is a class that matches the serialized form of another class.

+Surrogate classes are useful when the serialized form needs validation before creating the original class or when direct serialization doesn't fit the class's rules.

 You can make surrogate classes [`private`](visibility-modifiers.md#class-members), and use an `init` block to enforce constraints on the serial representation of the class.
 You can also [define a custom serial name](serialization-customization-options.md#customize-serial-names) to keep the serialized type name unchanged.